 Filippo Pallotti

 I am an Economist (VP) at Lombard Odier and a PhD candidate in Economics at University College London.
-I work with quantitative macro models and microdata, including big data from fintech platforms.
-My PhD dissertation centres on the latest inflationary episode in the US and in the Eurozone.
+My research has been published in the Journal of Monetary Economics.
+I work with quantitative macro models and microdata, including big data from fintech platforms with billions of observations.

-I have been a PhD-Trainee at the European Central Bank - DG Research and also at Bank of England - Monetary Policy Outlook Division (Strategy Team).
-Prior to joining UCL, I worked as Predoctoral Research Fellow at Stanford Institute for Economic Policy Research and a Visiting Student Research Collaborator at Princeton University.
+I have been a PhD-Trainee at the European Central Bank (DG Research) and at Bank of England (Monetary Policy Outlook Division, Strategy Team), as well as a Predoctoral Research Fellow at Stanford Institute for Economic Policy Research and a Visiting Student Research Collaborator at Princeton University (Department of Economics).
 I gratefully acknowledge scholarships and grants from the Stone Centre at UCL, the ESRC and Scuola Superiore Sant'Anna.

 You can find my research below.
 Views are my own and do not necessarily reflect those of my current or past employers.